Welcome to Ghostlight

 Medical Insurance

 Medical care provided by any of the camp nurses is included in your camp tuition.
-Should it be necessary for the well being of your camper to use outside medical care, the family will pay for all expenses involved.
+Should it be necessary for the well being of your camper to use outside medical care, the family will pay for all expenses involved and additional medical/accident insurance coverage is required.
 The medical provider will bill your insurance directly and will mail you an invoice for any expenses that are not covered by your insurance.

 Camper Medical Information